This lesson is still being designed and assembled (Pre-Alpha version)

 Epoch 10/10

 This training process above has 10 epochs.
-At the end of each epoch, the total time taken to complete epoch is printed (about 7 seconds), the value of the loss function (loss:) is printed, and the accuracy (acc:) of the prediction.
-The accuracy refers to the fraction of training data outcomes that are correctly categorized by the network at that particular instance in time.
+At the end of each epoch, the total time taken to complete epoch is printed (about 7 seconds), the value of the loss function (loss:) is printed, and the accuracy (accuracy:) of the prediction.
+(Accuracy here refers to the fraction of training data outcomes that are correctly categorized by the network at that particular instance in time.)
 As we see, the accuracy increases as we take more epochs.
-Finally, the val_acc is computed using the validation data which we set aside earlier for this purpose.
-Your accuracy and loss numbers would not be identical to that printed above, but should be very close, because the initial weights of the network would not be identical from run to run due to random initialization.
+Finally, the val_accuracy is computed using the validation data which we set aside earlier for this purpose.
+Your accuracy and loss numbers would not be identical to that printed above, but should be close, because the initial weights of the network would not be identical from run to run due to random initialization.

-We get a pretty good accuracy using this model, but it still is some percentage points from 100%.
+We get a pretty good accuracy using this model only after 5 epochs, but it still is a few percentage points from 100%.

 Plotting Training Progress